futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

   - If a URL is missing in the spreadsheet for a selected title, resolve it using site/search tools, but keep the sheet's title.
 • Take the user's experience and skill levels into account when building the program.
 Don't assign beginning-level or intro courses to more advanced users.
 • The "practice" list must contain fully articulated items that are repeated weekly.
 Each bullet must: 1) state the action (what to do) and 2) include a brief "why this matters" tied to the month's goal.
 Do not include the number of sessions or the duration.
 These are not one-time tasks.
 Don't mention the term "North Star".
+• Sharing specificity rule: When instructing the student to share their work, explicitly direct them to either (a) share with their mentor in their next meeting, or (b) post in Discord (https://discord.gg/WhW9Ae4TZV) in the #feedback channel.
+Alternate between these two options across months so consecutive share-actions switch between mentor and Discord.
+Follow the Discord linking rule.
 • Cadence/duration presentation is handled by the UI: the widget header shows "Practice (30 min, 3-5x a week)".
 Do not include frequency or duration inside any practice bullet.
 • Any courses about marketing, branding and business topics should be assigned in the later months of the program.
 • DON'T recommend courses which the student has already completed.